usnistgov/FIPS201/_FIPS201/introduction.md

 - They are issued only by providers whose reliability has been established by an official accreditation process.

-Upon enrollment, a collection of records known as a PIV account is created and managed within the issuer's identity management system (IDMS).
+Upon enrollment, a collection of records known as a PIV account is created and managed within the issuer's enterprise-wide identity management system (IDMS).
 The PIV account includes the attributes of the PIV cardholder, the enrollment data, and information regarding the PIV Card and any derived PIV credentials bound to the account.